nabeel-turing/e2e_sanity_checks/README.md

 ----
 ## To Run with Proto Schema.

-  - Move the .pb file to the root folder.
+  1. Move the .pb file to the root folder.

-  - Open `docker_orchestrator_proto.ipynb` file and update proto_file_name in `Parse Proto` section i.e. `proto_file_name = 'tool_use_metadata_set_v2.pb'`
+  2. Open `docker_orchestrator_proto.ipynb` file and update proto_file_name in `Parse Proto` section i.e. `proto_file_name = 'tool_use_metadata_set_v2.pb'`

+  3. Adjust the max docker containers to run in parallel in `Create Batches and Configuration Files for Docker Runs` section.

-  - Run All Sections in the same notebook one by one.
+  4. Run All Sections in the same notebook one by one.
 The last cell will store the results as csv, that csv can then be utilised to analyse the response.

 ---
 ## To Run with Colab Schema.